cjacker/opensource-toolchain-bouffalo-lab/README.md

 ## Debugging

-Debugging of BL series chips are only supported by C-Sky Debug Server with CK-Link debugger.
-There are some cfgs for riscv-openocd, it looks like jtag already supported, but it not works.
+Debugging of BL series chips are supported by OpenOCD with JTAG debugger and C-Sky Debug Server with CK-Link debugger.

+**OpenOCD part to be written.**

 You can buy a T-Head or HLK CK-Link Lite debugger from Aliexpress, or make it yourself using Sipeed RV Debugger plus or Sipeed M0S Dock.